Raq1/ALTIERA-Bot/README.md

-# A.L.T.I.E.R.A.
+# S.E.R.E.N.A.
 Bot
-Custom Discord bot for the Cyberpunk 2077 Modding Servers
+Custom Discord bot for the Tomb Raider Modding Server.

 ## Features:
  - Leveling system for: